The best restaurants in Puerto Escondido

 Chicama

-It's got a lovely atmosphere with low tables, sand on the floor, and an incredible menu (maybe one of the most unique menus in the area).
+It's got a lovely atmosphere with low tables, sand on the floor, dogs walking in and out, and an incredible menu (maybe one of the most unique menus in the area).

 There's also a Chicama in Mexico City, if you need another fix after you've left Puerto.